Please consider giving an hour or so to help clean up our neighborhood. Saturday, May 20, 2023, 10-11:30am

 Why a pilgrimage?

-We will pick up several dozen garbage bags of trash and recyclables that would otherwise blow down the hill or down the storm drains and end up in our river and beautiful Lake Erie.
+We will pick up several dozen garbage bags of trash and recyclables that would otherwise find their way into the storm drains and end up in our river and beautiful Lake Erie.
 Our great lake is the source of drinking water for 11 million people.
 Let’s do our part to protect her.
 Please join us Saturday, May 20, 10am to participate in West Side Creation Care’s Litter Pilgrimage.
 Meet at 10am in the parking lot behind St Malachi Church, 2459 Washington Ave (W 25th and Detroit).
 We gather outside for a short prayer, then pick up trash and recyclables on neighborhood streets, and close in prayer at 11:30.
 Volunteers can choose a specific area to work in pairs, alone, or in small groups.

 Prayer for Stewardship of Creation